-- The proposal shall include a list of assumptions and dependencies with completing each of the tasks specified in the Scope of Services. - The proposal shall include a high-level summary of anticipated challenges and potential problem areas with methods and approaches for resolution. - b.
+- Technical: The technical subfactors listed below in descending order of importance: - a.
+Technical Approach - b.
 Capabilities - c.
-Key Personnel - The proposal shall include a resume for each individual proposed as Key Personnel.
-The resume shall describe the educational background, job and related experience, and references for that individual.
-A description that communicates the professional expertise, professional certifications, and the value added of this individual to the USAC engagement must also be included in the resume. - Experience and Past Performance: Experience and past performance information will be evaluated to assess the risks associated with Offeror's performance of this effort, considering the relevance, how recent the project is (no older than three (3) years from the date of the solicitation), and quality of Offeror's past performance on past or current contracts for the same or similar services.
-Offeror's past performance will be evaluated based on Offeror's discussion of its past performance for similar efforts, information obtained from past performance references (including detailed references for Offeror's proposed teaming partner(s) and/or subcontractor(s), as applicable) and information that may be obtained from any other sources (including government databases and contracts listed in Offeror's proposal that are not identified as references). - Price Evaluation: USAC will evaluate price based on the total of the extended prices in Attachment 2 Pricing Schedule.
+Key Personnel - Experience and Past Performance: Experience and past performance information will be evaluated to assess the risks associated with Offeror's performance of this effort, considering the relevance, how recent the project is (no older than 3 years from the date of the solicitation), and quality of Offeror's past performance on past or current contracts for the same or similar services.
+Offeror's past performance will be evaluated based on Offeror's discussion of its past performance for similar efforts, information obtained from past performance references (including detailed references for Offeror's proposed teaming partner(s) and/or subcontractor(s), as applicable) and information that may be obtained from any other sources (including government databases and contracts listed in the Offeror's proposal that are not identified as references). - Price Evaluation: USAC will evaluate price based on the total of the extended prices in Attachment 2 Pricing Schedule.
 USAC further recognizes that the size of a company, its name-recognition, geographical offerings and the expertise/experience of staff impacts the price of the services offered by the firms, thus making comparisons of differently situated firms less meaningful.
 Therefore, when considering rates, USAC will use the rates of similarly situated companies for reasonableness and comparison purposes.
 In addition to considering the total prices of Offerors when making the award, USAC will also evaluate whether the proposed prices are realistic (i.e., reasonably sufficient to perform the requirements) and reasonable.
 Proposals containing prices that are determined to be unrealistic or unreasonable will not be considered for award.